anjalipathania994-cmd/Customer-Funnel-Analysis/README.md

 ### 8️⃣ Exporting Cleaned Dataset

 * Exported cleaned data into CSV format
-* Used cleaned dataset for SQL analysis and Power BI dashboard creation
+* Used cleaned dataset for Panadas analysis and Power BI dashboard creation

 ---

 # 📈 Exploratory Data Analysis (EDA)

-Exploratory Data Analysis was performed to understand customer behavior, conversion trends, and funnel performance.
+Exploratory Data Analysis (EDA) was performed using Python libraries such as Pandas, Matplotlib, and Seaborn to understand customer behavior and funnel performance.

 ## 🔍 What is EDA?